JoFrhwld/FAVE/FAVE-extract/README.md

 `formantPredictionMethod` | If `default`, then the default formant values produced by the speech analysis program (either Praat or ESPS) are used.
 If `mahalanobis`, then the formant prediction algorithm from Evanini (2009) is used.
 This algorithm compares all poles and bandwidths returned by the LPC analysis for the vowel to a distribution of expected formant poles and bandwidths taken from the ANAE measurements.
 In order to use the `mahalanobis` option, the files containing the means and covariance matrices must be available.
 The default files are `means.txt` and `covs.txt`, included with the distribution.
 `measurementPointMethod` | This parameter determines at which point within the vowel the formant measurements are taken.  `third` measures the vowel formants at one third of the vowel's duration.  `mid` measures at the vowel's midpoint, and `fourth` at one fourth of the vowel's duration.  `lennig` uses the algorithm from Lennig (1978) to find a steady state within the vowel.  `anae` uses the guidelines from Labov, Ash & Boberg (2006), namely, to measure at an F1 maximum.
 The default method, `faav`, modifies the `third` method in that /ay/, /ey/ are measured at maximum F1, /ow, aw/ halfway between maximum F1 and the beginning of the vowel, and /Tuw/ (/uw/ after coronal consonants) at the beginning of the vowel.
 `nFormants` | Specifies the number of formants to be returned, i.e., specify the order of the LPC analysis to be conducted.
 Only used if the speech analysis software is Praat.
 `maxFormant` | Specifies the maximum frequency to consider for vowel formants.
 Only used if the speech analysis software is Praat.
 Praat recommends a default value of 5000 Hz for male speakers and 5500 for females.
-However, adjustment may be necessary on a per-speaker basis to obtain the optimal values for this parameter and nFormants.
+However, adjustment may be necessary on a per-speaker basis to obtain the optimal values for this parameter and `nFormants`.
 `windowSize` | In sec, the size of the Gaussian window to be used for LPC analysis.
 Only used if the speech analysis software is Praat (see the Praat manual for further details).
 `preEmphasis` | The cut-off value in Hz for the application of a 6 dB/octave low-pass filter.
 Only used if the speech analysis software is Praat (see the Praat manual for further details).
 `nSmoothing` | Specifies the number of samples to be used for the smoothing of the formant tracks.
 The window size for the running average will be (2 * nSmoothing + 1).
 Default value is 12, which corresponds to a 25 ms window.